martinharperlee/swapi_challenge/README.md

 ES6 \ Vue \ Vuex  - Shows knowledge of state management, modern Javascript.
 Could have also used React \ Redux or Angular.

 ### CSS:
-BEM - not ideal with scoped components but wanted to demonstrate knowledge of a variety of techniques / methodologies
+SCSS \ BEM - neither strictly required with scoped components but wanted to demonstrate knowledge of a variety of techniques / methodologies

 ### Tests:
 Jest - Basic unit testing for core functionality and components